AU, UA, Troy moving to online-only classes due to COVID-19

 Auburn will continue its normal business operations; however, departments and units “should utilize remote work and ‘social distancing’ as appropriate,” according to a news release.

 In extending the SEC notification, Auburn also canceled all university events, including sporting events, through April 10.
-Auburn’s dining facilities, libraries, and residences hall also will be closed through April 10.
+Auburn’s dining facilities, libraries and residence halls also will be closed through April 10.

-Students who live on campus and feel that it is necessary to return to campus to collect personal items are asked to contact the Office of University Housing at housing@auburn.edu.
+Students who live on campus and feel that it is necessary to return to campus to collect personal items are asked to contact the Office of University Housing at housing@ auburn.edu.

 University travel for Auburn, both domestic and international, is suspended through April 10.
 Troy has suspended its travel through April 6.